MicrosoftDocs/well-architected/well-architected/sap/design-areas/security.md

 Network and application security controls are baseline security measures for every SAP workload.
 Their importance bears repeating to enforce the idea that the SAP network and application requires rigorous security review and baseline controls.

-**Use hub-spoke architecture.** <br> It’s critical to differentiate between shared services and SAP application services.
+**Use hub-spoke architecture –** It’s critical to differentiate between shared services and SAP application services.
 A hub-spoke architecture is a good approach to security.
 You should keep workload specific resources in its own virtual network separate from the shared services in hub such as management services and DNS.

 For SAP-native setups, you should use SAP Cloud Connector and SAP Private Link for Azure as part of the hub-spoke setup.
 These technologies support the SAP extension and innovation architecture for the SAP Business Technology Platform (BTP).
 Azure native integrations fully integrated with Azure virtual networks and APIs and don’t require these components.

-**Use network security groups.** <br>Network security groups (NSGs) allow you to filter network traffic to and from your SAP workload.
+**Use network security groups –** Network security groups (NSGs) allow you to filter network traffic to and from your SAP workload.
 You can define NSG rules to allow or deny access to your SAP application.
 You can allow access to the SAP application ports from on-premises IP addresses ranges and denying public internet access.
 For more information, see [network security groups](/azure/virtual-network/network-security-groups-overview)

-**Use application security groups** <br>In general, the security best practices for application development also apply in the cloud.
+**Use application security groups –** In general, the security best practices for application development also apply in the cloud.
 These include things like protecting against cross-site request forgery, thwarting cross-site scripting (XSS) attacks, and preventing SQL injection attacks.

 Application security groups (ASGs) make it easier to configure the network security of a workload.
 The ASG can be used in security rules instead of explicit IPs for VMs.
 The VMs are then assigned to ASG.
 This configuration supports the reuse of the same policy over different application landscapes, because of this abstraction layer.
 Cloud applications often use managed services that have access keys.
 Never check access keys into source control.
 Instead, store application secrets in Azure Key Vault.
 For more information, see [application security groups](/azure/virtual-network/application-security-groups).

-**Filter web traffic.** <br>An internet facing workload must be protected using services like Azure Firewall, Web Application Firewall, Application Gateway to create separation between endpoints.
+**Filter web traffic –** An internet facing workload must be protected using services like Azure Firewall, Web Application Firewall, Application Gateway to create separation between endpoints.
 For more information, see [inbound and outbound internet connections for SAP on Azure](/azure/architecture/guide/sap/sap-internet-inbound-outbound).

 ## Encrypt data

 Azure includes tools to safeguard data according to your organization's security and compliance needs.
 It's essential that you encrypt SAP workload data at rest and in transit.

-**Encrypt data at rest.** <br>Encrypting data at rest is a common security requirement.
+**Encrypt data at rest –** Encrypting data at rest is a common security requirement.
 Azure Storage service-side encryption is enabled by default for all managed disks, snapshots, and images.
 Service-side encryption uses service-managed keys by default, and these keys are transparent to the application.

 We recommend you review and understand service/server-side encryption (SSE) with customer-managed keys (CMKs).
 The combination of server-side encryption and a customer-managed key allows you to encrypt data at rest in the operating system (OS) and data disks for available SAP OS combinations.
 Azure Disk Encryption doesn’t support all SAP operating systems.
 The customer-managed key should be stored in Key Vault to help ensure the integrity of the operating system.
 We also recommend encrypting your SAP databases.
 Azure Key Vault supports database encryption for SQL Server from the database management system (DBMS) and other storage needs.
 The following image shows the encryption process.